Corey Seager Preview, Player Props: Rangers vs. Twins

-On Thursday, Corey Seager (on the back of going 2-for-4 with two RBI) and the Texas Rangers play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 7:10 PM ET.
+The Texas Rangers and Corey Seager, who went 2-for-4 with a home run and an RBI last time in action, take on Sonny Gray and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with two RBI) against the Diamondbacks.
+In his previous game, he notched a home run while going 2-for-4 against the Twins.

 Corey Seager Game Info & Props vs. the Twins